valu-digital/npm-packages/packages/3rdparty/docs/tracking-consent.md

 tc.init();
 ```

-The response status is available in `tc.response` which has type of
+The response status is available in `tc.response` which has the type of

 ```tsx
 interface ConsentResponse {